Dear Course Reps,

 What do I get in return?
 As well as, from taking a lead and being a key voice for students, you’ll also be trained to a high level so you can write constructive reports and communicate effectively.

 So if you’re looking for some experience to make your CV stand out to future employers or institutions, this is the opportunity for you!
-As a bonus, we offer a bursary of £450 for the year to complete this role, so a little something to reward you for your hard work and dedication.
+As a bonus, we offer a 3 part bursary for the year to complete this role, so a little something to reward you for your hard work and dedication.

 Of course, we know being a student takes up a lot of time as it is, so we will only ask for 6 hours per month, and during busy periods, flexible to move those hours to suit your needs.